jennahd/PiN_meta-tutorial/README.md

 ### 4. Install MetaBAT2

-MetaBAT2 ([Kang et al., 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6662567/)) is a metagenomic binning tool that can be used to reconstruct metagenome assembled genomes from metagenomic asssemblies by clustering contigs based on their statistical properties and read coverage across different metagenomic datasets.
+MetaBAT2 ([Kang et al., 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6662567/)) is a metagenomic binning tool that can be used to reconstruct metagenome assembled genomes from metagenomic assemblies by clustering contigs based on their statistical properties and read coverage across different metagenomic datasets.
 You can find information about the tool here: https://bitbucket.org/berkeleylab/metabat.

 The easiest way to install the tool is to make a conda environment and then install metabat2.
 You can install it as one step, but in our tests that didn't work on every system.
 ```